 29. According to line, the speaker finds value in which of the following aspects of poetry?
 30. According to the speaker, a positive aspect of poetry is its 31.
 According to the speaker, poets are despicable if they imitate/become/fail/mock/compose 32.
 This excerpt is written in which of the following?
-33. The passage contains all of the following rhetorical devices EXCEPT 34.
-It can be inferred from the passage that the speaker would agree with which of the following statements about?
-35. In the passage's second sentence the speaker uses language that might best describe a 36, It is most likely that the "" (line) in order to study/admit/remind/trick/hide 37.
-The speaker'sis concerned that his"s fear may make/weaken/subvert/cause/prompt 38.
-The comparisons in lines of with the and " " suggest that is all of the following EXCEPT 39.
-In lines, that speaker suggests that is motivated by 40.
-The sentence beginning "" (lines) supports the speaker's proposition that is /may/cannot 41.
-One could at least partially rebut the implication of lines by noting that a man who is "" might 42.
-"They" in line refers to 43.
-A more conventional, but still accurate, replacement for "nor" in line would be 44. " 45.
-At the conclusion the speaker finds that he 46.
-Which of the following seems LEAST compatible with the speaker's?
-47. In the first section of the poem (lines), the speaker seeks to convey a feeling of 48.
-In context, "" (line) suggests that 49.
-The speaker gives symbolic significance to which of the following?
-50. Lines and ("") are best understood to mean which of the following?
-51. In lines, the is compared to 52.
-Which of the following occurs directly because the is "" (line).
-53. The speaker's description of the of the emphasizes all of the following EXCEPT its 54.
-In lines, "" suggests that 55.
-In line, "" functions as which of the following an adjective modifying/an adverb modifying 56. in lines, the speaker compares 57.
-In the poem, the is, for the speaker, all of the following EXCEPT 58.
-Lines can best be described as a digression/change/counterargument/metaphorical/simile 59.
+33. The passage contains all of the following rhetorical devices EXCEPT It can be inferred from the passage that the speaker would agree with which of the following statements out?
+In the passage's second sentence the speaker uses language that might best describe a It is most likely that the "" (line) in order to dy/admit/remind/trick/hide The speaker'sis concerned that his"s fear may make/weaken/subvert/cause/prompt The comparisons in lines of with the and " " suggest that is all of the owing EXCEPT In lines, that speaker suggests that is motivated by The sentence beginning " is motivated by supports the speaker's proposition that is ay/cannot One could at least partially rebut the implication of lines by noting that a man who is "" might "They" in line refers to A more conventional, but still accurate, replacement for "nor" in line would be "" (lines) appears to be a contradictory statement because At the conclusion the speaker finds that he · Which of the following seems LEAST compatible with the speaker's?
+In the first section of the poem (lines), the speaker seeks to convey a feeling of In context, "" (line) suggests that The speaker gives symbolic significance to which of the following?
+Lines and ("") are best understood to mean which of the following?
+In lines, the is compared to Which of the following occurs directly because the is "" (line).
+The speaker's description of the of the emphasizes all of the following EXCEPT its In lines, "" suggests that In line, "" functions as which of the following an adjective modifying/an adverb modifying in lines, the speaker compares In the poem, the is, for the speaker, all of the following EXCEPT Lines can best be described as a digression/change/counterargument/metaphorical/simile 59.
 In the last section of the poem, the speaker implies that to try to the "" (line) is 60.
 It can be inferred that's attitude toward the speaker's speculations is one of 61.
 The poem is an example of which of the following verse forms?
-1991 Exam Stems 1.
+199 91 Exam Stems 1.
 The speaker of the passage is most likely a 2.
 In the first paragraph, the speaker characterizes the primarily by describing their 3.
-The dominant technique in the first paragraph is the use of 4.
-Which of the following best describes the order in which objects are presented in paragraph one?
-5. In context, "" (line) is best interpreted as 6.
-The words "" (line) and "" (line) contribute which of the following to the development of the passage?
+The dominant technique in the first paragraph is the use of 4. ' Which of the following best describes the order in which objects are presented in paragraph one?
+5. In context, "" (line) is best interpreted as The words "" (line) and "" (line) contribute which of the following to the development the passage?